liske/ifstate/index.md

 title: About
 ---

-*IfState* is a python3 library to configure (linux) host interfaces in a declarative manner.
-It is a frontend for the kernel netlink protocol using [pyroute2](https://pyroute2.org/) and aims to be as powerful as the following commands:
+*IfState* is a python3 utility to configure the Linux network stack in a declarative manner.
+It is a frontend for the kernel's netlink protocol based on [pyroute2](https://pyroute2.org/) and aims to be as powerful as the following commands:

 - bridge